 Hot desking has changed the way that offices operate.
 It provides an opportunity to improve professional relationships and gives employees more autonomy.
 For facility managers, it’s a chance to save space and increase office occupancy rates.

-If you’d like to take the leap and implement hot desking in your office, we recommend taking note of these important DOs and DON'Ts.
+What is desk sharing?
+Desk sharing is when two or more different people share the same desk at different times.
+If you’d like to take the leap and implement hot desking in your office, we recommend taking note of these important DOs and DON’Ts.

 Your number one priority after choosing to adopt hot desking is to set up a system that is clear and simple for employee use.
 With a comprehensive desk booking tool, you can offer employees real-time access to shared desks across the facility, thereby diminishing the chances of confusion, disruption and, ultimately, productivity loss.
 Consider investing in a desk sharing solution that not only offers easy adoption for employees, but that also provides insights into the success of your flexible working strategies.
 This software should also allow you to identify trends around seating preferences and collaboration habits among teams.